noamlevy81/NeMo-Guardrails/docs/user-guides/advanced/topic-guard-deployment.md

 docker login nvcr.io -u "$oauthtoken" -p <<< <your NGC API key>
 ```

-Test that you are able to use the NVIDIA NIM assets through by pulling the latest Aegis Guard container.
+Test that you are able to use the NVIDIA NIM assets through by pulling the latest TopicGuard container.

 ```bash
 export NIM_IMAGE=<Path to latest NIM docker container>